SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ```

 Notice the *webApiPermissionRequests*, which is an array of *webApiPermissionRequest* items.
 Each item defines the *resource* and the *scope* of the permission request.
-The *resource* can be the name or the ObjectId (in AAD) of the resource for which you want to configure the permission request.
+The *resource* can be the name or the ObjectId (in Azure AD) of the resource for which you want to configure the permission request.
 For the Microsoft Graph the name is "Microsoft Graph", while the ObjectId is not unique and varies on a per tenant basis.
 The *scope* can be the name of the permission scope, or the unique ID of that permission scope.
 The former can be retrieved reading the documentation of the target API, while the latter can be retrieved reading the manifest file of the target API.

 > [!NOTE]